Begin in Chiapas! Cruise the towering Sumidero Canyon 🚤, explore the ruins of Palenque, and soak up the charm of San Cristóbal’s Mayan villages 🌄🧵.

 Today we set off early in the morning with a rollie breakfast in tow, destined for Oaxaca’s Pacific coast.
 Upon arrival at the beach, we’ll be greeted by the mesmerising hues of the sunset.
 If the timing aligns with nature’s rhythm, we’ll have the chance to witness a turtle liberation.

-As we soak in the sights and sounds of the coast, be mindful of the soaring temperatures, reaching up to 35ÂşC, and the probability of mosquitoes in the evening.
+As we soak in the sights and sounds of the coast, be mindful of the soaring temperatures, which can reach up to 35 °C, and the likelihood of mosquitoes in the evening.

 Embark on a journey as we explore the rich biodiversity of the mangrove ecosystem with Lagarto Real Cooperative.
 Glide through the tranquil waters on a boat tour, immersing ourselves in the lush flora while keeping our eyes peeled for sightings of crocodiles, turtles, iguanas, and an array of bird species.